 - Allotment size:

-a) Is the block large enough or suitable to cater for the size of home you wish to build?
-Especially if it’s a single storey home (in most cases you can only build on 60% of the lot)
+a) Is the block large enough or suitable to cater to the size of the home you wish to build?
+Especially if it’s a single-story home (in most cases you can only build on 60% of the lot)

 b) Consider the width of the lot based on the front façade and style of home you wish to build

-a) Contour of land in general terms means the fall in the land.
+a) The contour of the land in general terms means the fall in the land.
 Does it fall to the front, rear or side to side?
-Falls in land can have effect on what you wish to build especially if you want to build to the boundary, as there is a max height of 3.2m on the boundary
+Falls in land can have an effect on what you wish to build especially if you want to build to the boundary, as there is a max height of 3.2m on the boundary

 b) Also large falls/slopes on land can cost you extra when it comes to site costs.

-a) Always consider the direction of north on the lot and ensure it will work with the style of home you want to build.
-Ideally, good designs will have the living areas windows facing to the northerly direction to have a more energy efficient home.
-Ideally, lots that have north direction to the sides of the allotment or to the rear of the property will be better suited to your standard designs.
+a) Always consider the direction of the north on the lot and ensure it will work with the style of home you want to build.
+Ideally, good designs will have the living area windows facing to the northerly direction to have a more energy-efficient home.
+Ideally, lots that have the north direction to the sides of the allotment or to the rear of the property will be better suited to your standard designs.